CloudLabsAI-Azure/AIW-Azure-Network-Solutions/LabFiles/Provision-sample-application.md

      "outputs": {}
      }

-4. Make sure you change the Resource Group in template and verify the subnet name once, then **Save** the template.
+4. Change the Resource Group in the template and double-check the subnet name, then **Save** the template.

     - Resource group : **hands-on-lab-<inject key="DeploymentID" enableCopy="true"/>**